 CORRECTION: The graphic accompanying this story originally referred to Medicare expansion.
 The states are considering expansion of the Medicaid program, not Medicare.
 The graphic has been updated.

-This article appears in the Feb.
-22, 2013, edition of National Journal Daily.
+This article appears in the February 22, 2013, edition of NJ Daily.